rundeck/rundeck/docs/en/manpages/man5/resource-yaml-v13.5.md

 :    URL to an external resource model editor service.

+*Anything*

+:    Specify any custom attributes about node using a string value.

 * For more information about using the `editUrl`/`remoteUrl` see the [RunDeck Guide](RunDeck-Guide.html#resource-editor).

 ## Examples